Share this post

 1. Analytical Writing

-This section consists of two essay-writing tasks: Argumentative Writing Task and Issue Writing Task.
-ETS comprehensively evaluates your essay tasks, so make sure to accommodate both quality and quantity.
-Additionally, the essays should be well-structured, efficient, and relevant.
+This section consists of one essay-writing task, which is the Issue Writing Task.
+ETS comprehensively evaluates your essay, so make sure to accommodate both quality and quantity.
+Additionally, your essay should be well-structured, efficient, and relevant.

 The Analytical Writing section tests you on: